 AVRCP stands for Audio or Video Remote Control Profile.
 It allows a certain device to control the audio or video equipment on the other device, remotely.
 This method is worth a try to fix Samsung Galaxy S10 Bluetooth issues.
 To adjust the Bluetooth AVRCP versions, you have to go to Settings, scroll down and select Developer options.
-Scroll down again until you find Bluetooth AVRCP option, and tap it.
-You can select the different AVRCP version, then restart the phone.
+Scroll down again until you find the Bluetooth AVRCP option, and tap it.
+You can select the different AVRCP versions, then restart the phone.

 Update The Software